-UNIT 4: Computer Architecture, Data, Communication Computer architecture, communication, data representation, organisation and structure of data,
+UNIT 4: Computer Architecture.

-UNIT 5: Programmed
+Data, Communication Computer architecture, communication, data representation, organisation and structure of data. programs, algorithms and software applications.
+Written exam 2hrs 20% of A Level.

-Solution to a Problem Candidates discuss, investigate, design, prototype, refine and implement, test and evaluate a computerised solution to a problem they have chosen which must be solved using original code (programming).
+UNIT 5: Programmed Solution to a Problem Candidates discuss. investigate, design, prototype, refine and implement, test and evaluate a computerised solution to a problem they have chosen which must be solved using original code (programming).
 Non-exam assessment (coursework) 20% of A Level.